zl-liu/zl-liu.github.io/_pages/includes/intro.md

 # Short Bio

-Zhengliang Liu received his Ph.D. in Computer Science from the [University of Georgia](https://www.uga.edu/) in May 2026 under the supervision of [Prof. Tianming Liu](https://cobweb.cs.uga.edu/~tliu/).
+Zhengliang Liu received his Ph.D. in Computer Science from the [University of Georgia](https://www.uga.edu/) in June 2026 under the supervision of [Prof. Tianming Liu](https://cobweb.cs.uga.edu/~tliu/).
 His research lies at the intersection of large language models, multimodal learning, medical imaging, and AI for healthcare.
 He received his M.S. in Computer Science from Washington University in St. Louis in 2021 and his B.A. in Computer Science from the University of Wisconsin–Madison in 2018.
 He has published over 90 papers at the top AI and medical imaging jounrals and conferences.

 <!-- Lin Zhao is an Assistant Professor at the [Department of Biomedical Engineering](https://biomedical.njit.edu/), [New Jersey Institute of Technology (NJIT)](https://www.njit.edu/), and the Director of the Machine Intelligence in Medicine and Imaging Lab (MI<sup>2</sup> Lab).
 He was a Senior Research Scientist at United Imaging Intelligence (UII) America from 2023 to 2025.
 He received his PhD degree in Computer Science from University of Georgia in 2023 under the supervision of [Prof. Tianming Liu](https://cobweb.cs.uga.edu/~tliu/).
 During his PhD study, he also interned at Alibaba DAMO Academy in 2022 and United Imaging Intelligence in 2021.
 He received his Bachelor degree from Northwestern Polytechnical University in 2017.
 Currently.
 His recent research interests include Brain-inspired AI, Large Foundation Models, Vision-Language Modeling and their applications in medical imaging.
 He has published over 50 papers <a href='https://scholar.google.com/citations?user=RxG1Wj8AAAAJ'><img src="https://img.shields.io/endpoint?logo=Google%20Scholar&url=https%3A%2F%2Fcdn.jsdelivr.net%2Fgh%2Flin-zhao-research%2Flin-zhao-research.github.io@google-scholar-stats%2Fgs_data_shieldsio.json&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a> at the top AI and medical imaging jounrals and conferences.  -->